tldr-pages/tldr/pages/common/serverless.md

 `sls create`

-- Create a serverless project from template:
+- Create a serverless project from a template:

 `sls create --template {{template_name}}`